A New Chapter for Bika, and a Separate Path for Buda

 If you followed Bika all the way here, thank you.

-Your feedback, your criticism, and the ways you actually used the product all shaped what Buda became.
+Your feedback, your criticism, and the ways you actually used the product have all been important to how we think about products.

 And if you care about these questions: